Self-management in Diabetes Care

-People with Diabetes manage their condition 24/7, 365 days a year, of which a tiny fraction is spent sharing this management with a healthcare professional.
-Supporting someone with diabetes to become a successful self manager of their disease is therefore critical to good outcomes, whether clinical, psychological or emotional.
+People with Diabetes manage their condition 24/7, 365 days a year, of which only a tiny fraction is spent with a healthcare professional.
+Supporting someone with diabetes to become a successful self-manager is therefore critical to good outcomes, whether clinical, psychological or emotional.